Harry Crerar: Rhineland

+Final campaign

 In the last two months of the war in Europe, Crerar's First Canadian Army became more Canadian than ever with Operation Goldflake, the redeployment of I Canadian Corps from Italy, and played a key role in the liberation of the western Netherlands in April 1945.
 On Victory in Europe Day (VE Day) Crerar wrote to the troops under his command, stating, "The business we Canadians came over here to do is virtually finished."

 In recognition of Crerar's services in North West Europe, Montgomery recommended that Crerar be made a Knight Commander of the Order of the British Empire, but Canadian government policy forbade the acceptance of knighthoods.
 The British government responded by appointing him a Companion of Honour on 3 July 1945.
 He was invested with the award by King George VI.
-The United States awarded him the Legion of Merit, which was presented by General of the Army Dwight D. Eisenhower, and the Army Distinguished Service Medal, which was presented by the President of the United States, Harry S. Truman.
+The United States made him a commander in the Legion of Merit, which was presented by General of the Army Dwight D. Eisenhower, and awarded him the Army Distinguished Service Medal, which was presented by the President of the United States, Harry S. Truman.
 The Netherlands gave him the Grand Cross of the Order of Orange Nassau with Swords, which was presented by Prince Bernhard.
-Poland gave him the Order of Virtuti Militari; Czechoslovakia awarded him the Order of the White Lion and the Czechoslovak War Cross 1939–1945; Belgium made him a Grand Officer of the Order of Leopold and awarded him the Croix de Guerre 1940 with Palm; and France made him a member of the Legion of Honour and awarded him the Croix de Guerre 1939–1945 with palm.
-He also received the Canadian Forces Decoration, and was mentioned in despatches four more times.
+Poland awarded him the Order of Virtuti Militari; Czechoslovakia awarded him the Order of the White Lion and the Czechoslovak War Cross 1939–1945; Belgium made him a Grand Officer of the Order of Leopold and awarded him the Croix de Guerre 1940 with Palm; and France made him a member of the Legion of Honour and awarded him the Croix de Guerre 1939–1945 with palm.
+He also received the Canadian Forces' Decoration, and was mentioned in despatches four more times.